hsizek/BCL/BCL/docs/about.md

 ## Officers

 Most officers on the board are elected for two year terms, as of April 2025.
 The officers are:

 * President - Peter Cho
 * Vice President - Lain
 * Treasurer - Gage Miller
 * Secretary -
-* Membership Coordinator - Analise Cain
+* Membership Coordinator - Annalise Cain

 # Contact Us?
 Please email us at <>